-Xes (Respond to part b.)
-No (Respond to part c and Question 10c.) - b.
-SSES Sample Size Calculator used?
-State Level (Respond to Question 10a.)
-Stratum Level (Respond to Question 10a and 10b.) - c.
+- c.
 Provide the formulas for determining the effective, target, and original outlet sample sizes.
 N/A - 10.
-Provide the following information about sample size calculations for the Synar survey conducted in FFY 2022. - a.
+Provide the following information about sample size calculations for the Synar survey conducted in FFY 2023. - a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: